Sometimes, "simple" is the best answer. And Dave Ramsey's "Baby Steps" plan is nothing if not simple.

 Life-changing?
 You bet it is.

-Dave Ramsey's "Baby Steps" Plan
+So here we go.
+Here is Dave Ramsey's "Baby Steps" Plan:

 You'll never make headway in your quest to get out of debt if you don't have some savings — at least a little something to fall back on.
 That "little something" is called an Emergency Fund, and that's what this first $1,000 is for (or $500, if you make less than $20,000 per year).
 Put everything else on hold.
 Make only minimum payments on all your debts; take on a second job if necessary; forego retirement-plan contributions (temporarily) if you can.
 Get your "beginner" emergency fund together first.
 Get it together fast.